spo587/gcdata_project/CodeBook.md

-4. Two functions to take the actual data and return a tidy data frame:
+iv.
+Two functions to take the actual data and return a tidy data frame:

 prepareTestAndTrainDataAndMerge() : no inputs, just outputs the merged data from the training set and test set, with the label columns from the y_test and y_train and subject_test and subject_train files added, but without any columns or labels renamed.